Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 \sum_j u_j \Delta \phi_j(X) = f(X) ,
 $$

 since only the basis functions $\phi_j(X)$ are space-dependent.
-Unfortunately, there are now $n=|I|$ unknowns for a single equation, which is an under-determined problem.
+Unfortunately, there are now $n$ unknowns for a single equation, which is an under-determined problem.
 However, we can transform this single equation into $n$ equations by an operator called the Galerkin projection

 $$
 \int_{\Omega} \sum_j u_j \Delta \phi_j(X) \phi_i(X) \partial \Omega = \int_{\Omega} f(X) \phi_i(X) \partial \Omega .